 Photo credit: ใต้เพิง / trekkingthai.com

-Here’s a collection of some amazing old photos of Thailand and the people.
-Further down follows a set of beautiful photos taken in 1966-67 by Fes Cannady – a former draftee who served in Thailand with the US Air Force during the Vietnam War.
+There is something fascinating about old photographs.
+A forgotten time.
+In this post, I have collected the best early photos from Thailand found on the internet.
+On page two follows a set of beautiful photos taken in 1966-67 by Fes Cannady — a former draftee who served in Thailand with the US Air Force during the Vietnam War.
 The bar photos are taken in Korat where the Air Force had its base.
-But first some vintage photos of Phuket in the 70’s and 80’s.

 I will start off this year with a sweet story.
 A few days ago, my wife showed me a picture and told me the story behind the shot.
 The year is 1955 in Thailand, and a 102-year-old woman has heard that the King would visit her village.
 Her family brought her to the main road with three pink lotus flowers in her hand.
 She waited patiently in the front row, from morning to afternoon, hoping to catch a glimpse of the King and his Queen.